 Land Development Loan

-When raw or undeveloped land needs to be made construction-ready a land development loan can be obtained.
+You can obtain a land development loan when you have raw or undeveloped land needs to be made construction-ready.
 The raw land may be subdivided and sold as a number of parcels for commercial or residential use.
 It may also include the installation of sewer, water or power lines to the site.

 Acquisition and Development Loan